 Most 4-woods are usually around 42 inches in length.
 This helps make it easier to swing than a 3-wood that is usually an inch longer.

-The club also has around 10 grams in weight added compared to a 3-wood.
+📋 Keep in mind: The 4-wood golf club also has around 10 grams in weight added compared to a 3-wood.
 This also aids the golfer in hitting it higher in the air off the deck and producing more spin than a 3-wood.

 When To Use A 4-Wood Golf Club

 There are a multitude of scenarios where you could use this club.
-An ideal time to use a 4-wood would be when you’re on the fairway or on the tee box.
+When considering how to hit a 4 wood, an ideal time would be when you’re on the fairway or on the tee box.

 You might even be able to employ it around the greens on a flat surface when you’re trying to chip it through a fringe or some short grass.